Menu

 Parts of Chile, like many places around the world, have become a victim of their own tourism successes.
 Interest in Torres del Paine far outstrips any of Chile’s other marvellous hiking locations, and so the mainstream travel industry has focused on marketing this one place at the expense of virtually everywhere else.
 As a result, Torres del Paine can sometimes feel like it’s bursting at the seams with hikers.

-My standout piece of advice to anyone visiting Chile is to look further afield, especially if you’re more interested in solitude and crowd-free campsites than bragging rights.
-Yes, Torres del Paine deserves its fame, but there are plenty of incredible alternatives which get a fraction of the visitors.
+My standout piece of advice to anyone coming to hike in Chile is to look further afield, especially if you’re more interested in solitude and crowd-free campsites than bragging rights.
+Yes, Torres del Paine deserves its fame, but there are plenty of incredible trekking alternatives which get a fraction of the visitors.

 I found the scenery along the Carretera Austral – with its 1,000-year-old alerce trees, wildlife-packed temperate rainforests and glut of glacier-wrapped mountains – more than comparable with Patagonia’s more famous national park.

-The Lakes District and Chiloé – one of my favourite parts of Chile – showcase the country’s epic scenery just as well, but without the peak season crowds.
+Hiking in Chile's Lakes District and Chiloé – one of my favourite parts of the country – showcase the country’s epic scenery just as well, but without the peak season crowds.

 Then there’s Cerro Castillo National Park, which has been billed as the “new Torres del Paine” for its similarities minus the blockbuster popularity.